Salting the earth: Carthage

-At least as early as 1863, various texts claimed that the Roman general Scipio Aemilianus plowed over and sowed the city of Carthage with salt after defeating it in the Third Punic War (146 BC), sacking it, and enslaving the survivors.
+At least as early as 1863, various texts have claimed that the Roman general Scipio Aemilianus plowed over and sowed the city of Carthage with salt after defeating it in the Third Punic War (146 BC), sacking it, and enslaving the survivors.
 The salting was probably modeled on the story of Shechem.
-Though ancient sources do mention symbolically drawing a plow over various cities and salting them, none mention Carthage in particular.
-The salting story entered the academic literature in Bertrand Hallward's article in the first edition of the Cambridge Ancient History (1930), and was taken up by others.
-In the 1980s, scholars raised strong arguments calling into question the Roman salting of Carthage.
+Though ancient sources mention symbolically drawing a plow over various cities and salting them, none mention Carthage in particular.
+The salting story entered the academic literature in Bertrand Hallward's chapter in the first edition of the Cambridge Ancient History (1930), and was widely accepted as factual.
+However, there are no ancient sources for it and it is now considered apocryphal.

 Palestrina

-When Pope Boniface VIII destroyed Palestrina in 1299, he ordered that it be plowed "following the old example of Carthage in Africa", and also salted.
+When Pope Boniface VIII destroyed Palestrina in 1299, he ordered that it be plowed "following the old example of Carthage in Africa", and salted.
 "I have run the plough over it, like the ancient Carthage of Africa, and I have had salt sown upon it ..."
 The text is not clear as to whether he thought Carthage was salted.
 Later accounts of other saltings in the destructions of medieval Italian cities are now rejected as unhistorical: Padua by Attila (452), perhaps in a parallel between Attila and the ancient Assyrians; Milan by Frederick Barbarossa (1162); and Semifonte by the Florentines (1202).